palantir/atlasdb/docs/source/schemas/streams.rst

 1. ``getByHashOrStoreStreamAndMarkAsUsed(Transaction t, Sha256Hash hash, InputStream stream, byte[] reference)`` is called *within* a transaction.
 It will store the stream and mark it as used by ``reference``.
 This method is the preferred method to store small (<100 MB) streams.
 2. ``storeStream(InputStream stream)`` is called *outside* a transaction.
 It will store a stream without marking it as used, and users should mark the stream as used via ``markStreamAsUsed(Transaction t, long streamId, byte[] reference)`` immediately after.
 Users of this method need to retry if their stream was cleaned up between storing and marking.
 This method is the preferred method for very large streams (>100 MB) that would otherwise cause the transaction within which the stream is being stored to be too long running.

-Regular Atlas tables should refer to the object stored in stream stores by their ``streamId``, and the ``reference`` that users mark the stream with should correspond to a value computable based on the parameters of the cell the ``streamId`` is stored in.
-If the reference to the stream is deleted, you need to mark the stream as unused by that reference to enable garbage collection.
+Regular AtlasDB tables should refer to the object stored in stream stores by their ``streamId``, and the ``reference`` that users mark the stream with should correspond to a value computable based on the parameters of the cell the ``streamId`` is stored in.
+If the ``streamId`` is deleted from that cell, users need to mark the stream as unused by that reference to enable garbage collection.

 .. note::